Glen Magna Farms

 Events / Programs / Tours

 Glen Magna Farms gardens & grounds, 29 Ingersoll Street, are open to the public from 10 AM – 6, Monday – Friday.
-In addition, we are open Saturday and Sunday, 10 AM – Noon, unless closed for a private function.
-Face masks are required.
+In addition, we are open Saturday and Sunday, 9 AM – Noon, unless closed for a private function.

-The gardens are available for weddings and functions.
+The property is available for weddings and other private events.
 Please call 978.774.9165 or visit glenmagnafarms.org for more information.

 Suggested Admission: A $3.00 donation is appreciated for self-guided tours of the grounds only.